 When: 29 June – 6 July

 This year’s Roskilde Festival takes place from 29th June to 6th July on the outskirts of the Danish capital, Copenhagen.
 Spanning eight days, the non-profit festival sees some of the biggest and best artists around descend onto Denmark.
-With instalment tickets now available for next year’s edition, and more tickets to go on sale soon, head over to the Roskilde website to find out how to get your hands on them.
+Tickets for this year’s edition go on sale on October 30th, head over to the Roskilde website to find out how to get your hands on them.

 Find out what last year’s Roskilde had to offer with our Festival Profile